1. What is the “Temporarily Closed” feature?

 4. What to do if Google added this mention while I am open

-In this case, connect to your Google My Business dashboard, in the “Infos” section and click on “Mark as opened”.
+In this case, connect to your Google My Business dashboard, in the “Information” section and click on “Mark as opened”.
 You will need to do this manipulation business by business and it can be very time-consuming if you manager several locations.
 Do not hesitate to contact us if you need any help.

 One last piece of advice from our team of Google My Business experts!
 Be careful not to use the store opening function which should not be used in such a situation, even if it displays the opening date of your store.
 Several brands, such as GoSport or Uniqlo in New York, have used this function to manage the situation of the Covid-19.
-However, when these stores were indicated “Temporarily closed” by Google, a bug made them appear as “Closed permanently” on Google Maps, which has a significant impact on their local referencing.
+However, when these stores were indicated “Temporarily closed” by Google, a bug made them appear as “Closed permanently” on Google Maps, which has a significant impact on their Local SEO.

 * * * * * * * *

-Partoo’s teams have also written several articles on the current situation, including detailing the best ways to display the premises as closed during containment or the list of good practices during the Covid-19 crisis.
+Partoo’s teams have also written several articles on the current situation, including detailing the best ways to display the premises as closed during lockdown or the list of good practices during the Covid-19 crisis.